hoomyhh/hoomaanmaskan.github.io/_pages/about.md

 Latest News
 ======
-**[August, 2023]** I had a gereat week at EURopt 2023 Summer school in Budapest.
+**[August, 2023]** I had a productive week at EURopt 2023 Summer school in Budapest.
 There we had the opportunity of spending a day with Prof. [Russel Luke](https://scholar.google.com/citations?user=Gb9nMYwAAAAJ&hl=en) and Prof. [Coralia Cartis](https://scholar.google.com/citations?user=L5nraqYAAAAJ&hl=en).
 I also presented my recent research entitled "A Variational Perspective on High-Resolution ODEs" in the [EURopt 2023 workshop](http://www.europt.hu/).

 ------